jpfulton/blog/content/blog/2023-07-18-azure-personal-network/index.md

 The next command uses the Azure CLI to list registered providers for a subscription.
 The main providers used in this series are `Microsoft.Compute` and `Microsoft.Network`.
 Look for those in the output.
-Should they missing, use this [guide](https://learn.microsoft.com/en-us/cli/azure/provider?view=azure-cli-latest#az-provider-register) from Microsoft to get the registered.
+Should they be missing, use this [guide](https://learn.microsoft.com/en-us/cli/azure/provider?view=azure-cli-latest#az-provider-register) from Microsoft to get them registered.

 ```bash {13, 23}{outputLines:2-37}{numberLines: true}
 az provider list --query "sort_by([?registrationState=='Registered'].{Namespace: namespace, Registered: registrationState}, &Namespace)" -o table